vladimircuc/FSCcourseRoster/README.md

 <!-- If you want to provide some contact details, this is the place to do it -->

 <!-- ## Acknowledgements  -->

-#

- and try it yourself!
-For now it needs to receive exact commands from the user.
-Examples of commands that can be used:
-3 //number of roasters
-CSC-2290 //names of roasters
-CSC-3280
-CSC-2100

-Best way to test this program is input the sample input and see how the program react.
-Look for the sample input file